 I would like to think, I am an IT Architect.
 My favorite saying is:

 “Where diplomacy stops I do the Architecture”.

-Let me try and evolve these “legacy” assumptions.
+I also do not advise “cloud vendor lock-in”.
+Let me try and evolve legacy defenders assumptions together with actual requirements.
 I shall try and transform them into valid requirements and then lastly into an inter-cloud IT architecture for enterprise.
 And yes: Safe and Compliant at that.